scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * An EKS cluster with two Kubernetes node groups
 * A managed database service (you can choose one of them)
     * DynamoDB
-* 1 Bastion instance with a public IP
+* A Bastion instance with a public IP
 * Amazon CloudWatch

 ## Step 1.
 Configure your network

+Configure a secure network with your organizational or application standards.
 Scalar DL handles highly sensitive data of your application, so you should create a highly secure network for production.
-This section will help you to configure a secure network for Scalar DL deployments.
+This section shows how to configure a secure network for Scalar DL deployments.

 ### Requirements